AN thread

 The AN thread (also A-N) is a particular type of fitting used to connect flexible hoses and rigid metal tubing that carry fluid.
-It is a US military-derived specification that dates back to World War II and stems from a joint standard agreed upon by the Army and Navy, hence AN.
-The Army-Navy involvement is also the origin of the red/blue color combination that was traditionally used in the anodized finishing process.
+It is a US military-derived specification that dates back to World War II and stems from a joint standard agreed upon by the Army Air Corps and Navy, hence AN.
+The Air Corps-Navy involvement is also the origin of the red/blue color combination that was traditionally used in the anodized finishing process.

 AN sizes range from -2 (dash two) to -32 in irregular steps, with each step equating to the OD (outside diameter) of the tubing in 1/16-inch increments.
 Therefore, a -8 AN size would be equal to 1/2-inch OD tube.
 However, this system does not specify the ID (inside diameter) of the tubing because the tube wall can vary in thickness.
 Each AN size also uses its own standard thread size.

 AN fittings are a flare fitting, using 37° flared tubing to form a metal-to-metal seal.
 They are similar to other 37° flared fittings, such as JIC, which is their industrial variant.
 The two are interchangeable in theory, though this is typically not recommended due to the exacting specifications and demands of the aerospace industry.
 The differences between them relates to thread class and shape (how tight of a fit the threads are), and the metals used.
 Although similar, 37° AN and 45° SAE fittings and tooling are not interchangeable due to the different flare angles.
 Mixing them can cause leakage at the flare.